 Employment Assistance/Job Placement

-Although the school may assist with job placement, the school does not guarantee job placement to graduates upon program completion or upon graduation.
-Prior to graduation students are required to participate in professional development seminar which assists students in developing managements skills, writing professional resumes, developing interviewing techniques, and polish job-seeking skills.
+Although the school may assist with job placement, the school does not guarantee job employment to graduates upon program completion or upon graduation.
+Prior to graduation, students are provided with the opportunity to participate in professional development seminars.
+These seminars and workshops assist students in a variety of ways, including developing managements skills, writing professional resumes, honing interviewing techniques, and polishing job-seeking skills.
+Standard College also hosts workshops led by employers in the area, providing students with information about the job market.
 Standard College keeps current posting of information about job opportunities.

 Services for Students with Disabilities